A Brief History of RISC OS

 RISC OS post-Acorn

-By 1998, it was widely known that Acorn were working on a new machine, known as the RiscPC 2 or “Phoebe”.
+By 1998, it was widely known that Acorn were working on a new machine, called the RiscPC 2 or “Phoebe”.
 Despite some public flirtations with other operating systems in the press, the new machine was destined to run RISC OS and by the time that Acorn was split up in September 1998, development of a new version known as RISC OS 3.8 was well underway.
 This was based on the previous desktop system, with the changes made to NCOS merged back in.

 A month before Acorn closed their workstation division, a beta version of RISC OS 3.8 was released to third-party developers, to allow them to test against the new system.
 When the division closed, Phoebe was cancelled and development of the OS reduced almost to nothing.
 In early 1999, what remained of Acorn changed its name to Element 14.